Crayfry/Dishonored_Cheat_menu/README.md

 This is an external cheat, meaning you do not need to tamper with any game files.
 All you need to do is click the "hook game" button in the cheat, while the game is running, then the cheat will attempt to find and hook onto the game.
 The cheat looks for "Dishonored.exe" specifically, so you might need to rename the game exe file.
 Once the game has been hooked, the cheat will start working.

 # Features
-Unlimited health, mana, elixirs, ammo, clip (no reload), teleport to specific coordinates ('~' will use current coordinates of that axis).
+Player: infinite health, infinite mana, unlimited elixirs, unlimited ammo, infinite clip (no reload), and teleport to specific coordinates ('~' will use current coordinates of that axis, just like minecraft).

-Remove Blink cooldown, Unlimited duration for Dark Vision and Possession, and setting blink marker on current position.
+Abilities: Remove Blink cooldown, increase Blink's height, setting the blink destination to current player position, infinite Dark Vision, infinite Possession, and infinite Bend Time.

-Add/Remove specific ammo, resources, and elixirs.
+Inventory: Add/Remove specific ammo, resources, and elixirs.

 # Features in Development
-Unlimited Time Bend.

 Fast attack speed.

-Remove all abilities.

-Add/Remove all weapons.

 Invisibility.

+Set and reset character's stats, weapons, and abilities.

+# Current Bugs/Unintended Features
+When increasing runes, gold, or rewires, you must have atleast 1 to increase the amount.
+It works like this because the cheat only increases the amount of the items in the inventory but does not create new items in it.

+The application taskbar name is a bunch of Chinese characters (when running, hover over the application on the taskbar).

+When exiting out of the cheat while having infinite clip or unlimited health or leave Blink marker on, the cheat will break the game and those functionalities will stay present until a new save is loading or the game is restarted.
+To avoid this, just uncheck these options before closing the cheat.

 # Build
 If you'd like to build the project from the source, here is how to do it: